 Cenderitide.
-All development of cenderitide is on hold pending the results of our efforts to pursue strategic alternatives for the Company,
+Since acquiring our rights to cenderitide in 2006, we have incurred approximately \$24.4 million in expenses directly relating to the program through March 31, 2013.
+All development of cenderitide is on hold pending the results of our efforts to pursue strategic alternatives for the Company.

 CU-NP.
-Since acquiring our rights to CU-NP in June 2008, we have incurred total research and development expenses of approximately \$0.6 million through September 30, 2012.
-CU-NP has only undergone preclinical studies and has yet to be studied in humans.
+Since acquiring our rights to CU-NP in June 2008, we have incurred a total of approximately \$0.7 million through March 31, 2013.
 All development of CU-NP is on hold pending the results of our efforts to pursue strategic alternatives for the Company.

-Our expenditures on current and future clinical development programs, particularly our cenderitide program, are expected to be substantial, particularly in relation to our available capital resources, and to increase.
+Our expenditures on current and future clinical development programs, particularly our cenderitide program, are expected to be substantial, and to increase particularly in relation to our available capital resources.
 However, these planned expenditures are subject to many uncertainties, including the results of clinical trials and whether we develop any of our drug candidates with a partner or independently.
 As a result of such uncertainties, we cannot predict with any significant degree of certainty the duration and completion costs of our research and development projects or whether, when and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
 The duration and cost of clinical trials may vary significantly over the life of a project as a result of unanticipated events arising during clinical development and a variety of factors, including:

-- · the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our drug candidates; and - the costs, requirements, timing of, and the ability to secure regulatory approvals.
+- · the number of trials and studies in a clinical program; - · the number of patients who participate in the trials; - · the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - · the duration of patient treatment and follow-up; - the costs of manufacturing our drug candidates; and - · the costs, requirements, timing of, and the ability to secure regulatory approvals.

 Interest Income.
-Interest income for the three months ended September 30, 2012 and 2011 was approximately \$309 and \$1,880, respectively.
-Interest income for the nine months ended September 30, 2012 and 2011 was approximately \$1,149 and \$4,912, respectively.
-This decrease in interest income over 2011 is due to lower interest rates earned on cash in bank accounts and lower average cash balances in 2012 than 2011 levels.
+Interest income for the three months ended March 31, 2013 and 2012 was approximately \$40 and \$244, respectively.
+This decrease in interest income over 2012 is due to lower interest rates earned on cash in bank accounts and lower average cash balances in 2013 than 2012 levels.

 Collaboration Income.
-As a result of our February 2011 collaboration agreement with Medtronic pursuant to which Medtronic reimbursed us for R&D expenditures that we made in connection with our Phase 1 trial of cenderitide, we recognized income of \$0 and \$0.2 million for the three and nine months ended September 30, 2012, respectively, compared to \$0.8 million and \$1.2 million during the same periods in 2011.
-The decrease in collaboration income for 2012 is due to the fact that the majority of the Phase 1 trial of cenderitide conducted in collaboration with Medtronic occurred during 2011 and was completed by the first quarter of 2012.
+As a result of our February 2011 collaboration agreement with Medtronic pursuant to which Medtronic reimbursed us for R&D expenditures that we made in connection with our Phase 1 trial of cenderitide, we recognized income of \$0 and \$0.2 million for the three months ended March 31, 2013 and 2012, respectively.
+The decrease in collaboration income over 2012 is due to the fact that the collaboration with Medtronic occurred was completed by the first quarter of 2012 with no active collaborations during 2013.
 All amounts due under the agreement were paid as of February 2012 at which time the agreement expired.